-What is Single Sign On (SSO) ?
+What is Single Sign-On (SSO) ?

-Single Sign On (SSO) is an authentication process in which a user is provided access to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
-This prevents the need for the user to login separately into the different applications.
+Single Sign-On (SSO) is an authentication process in which a user is provided access to multiple applications and/or websites by using only a single set of login credentials (such as username and password).
+This prevents the need for the user to log in separately into the different applications.

-The user credentials and other identity information is stored and managed by a centralized system called Identity Provider (IdP).
+The user credentials and other identifying information is stored and managed by a centralized system called Identity Provider (IdP).
 The Identity Provider is a trusted system which provides access to other websites and applications.

 SSO based authentication systems are commonly used in enterprise environments where employees require access to multiple applications/websites of their organizations.
 In this scenario, the SSO service provider uses the organization’s directory, such as Microsoft Active Directory, Azure Active Directory, or a directory provided by the SSO solution itself for authenticating users and providing access to the various applications/websites.